jawhinge/ealati-hr-scrapy/README.md

 # ealati-hr-scrapy
-A scrapt exercise that will scrape every single product form https://ealati.hr
+A python scrapy exercise that will scrape every single product form https://ealati.hr